syoupheng/Test_MaisonFutari/README.md

 ## 2) Creating the database

 In order to launch this project on your machine you will need to go to the **laravel** directory inside the project and import the database I created with MySQL by uisng the dump called **JapAdvisor.sql**.
+You can also create an empty database and use the migrations :

+`php artisan migrate`

-You can also create an empty database and use the migrations but in that case your tables will not be populated so I recommend importing the dump.
+However, in that case your tables will not be populated so I recommend importing the dump.

 ## 3) Installing the dependencies